 Membership in KAN-AHEAD will be of three types:

-1) Active Professional - An active professional member shall be any individual working in a Kansas post-secondary educational institution to enhance post-secondary educational opportunities for students with disabilities.
+- Active Professional - shall be any individual working in a Kansas post-secondary educational institution to enhance post-secondary educational opportunities for students with disabilities.

-Each active professional must pay annual dues (to be assessed by quorum) and is entitled to one vote.
-The quorum may upon their discretion active or inactivate the annual dues policy.
+- Dues: Each active professional must pay annual dues (to be assessed by quorum) and is entitled to one vote.
+The quorum may upon their discretion activate or inactivate the annual dues policy.

 ARTICLE V - EXECUTIVE BOARD